slimbootloader/documentation/source/specs/config.rst

     UINT8 Attribute;

-    // Internal configuration data offset in DWORD from the start of data blob.
-    // This value is only valid in runtime.
+    UINT16 InternalDataOffset; // Internal config data offset in DWORD within the data blob.
+This value is only valid in runtime.
-    UINT16 InternalDataOffset;

-    // The total valid configuration data length including this header.
+    UINT32 UsedLength;         // The total valid configuration data length including this header.
-    UINT32 UsedLength;

-    // The total space for configuration data including this header.
+    UINT32 TotalLength;        // The total space for configuration data including this header.
-    UINT32 TotalLength;

   } CDATA_BLOB_HEADER;